AppdAgents/kubernetes-snapshot-extension-1/README.md

  If you request metric collection for some or all nodes or namespaces, make sure to adjust the maxMetric parameter accordingly.

 # Helm Charts
-## Use Helm Charts for the deployments avaiable on [Extension Helm Charts](https://appdagents.github.io/k8s-extension-charts/)
+## Use Helm Charts for the installation avaiable on [Extension Helm Charts](https://appdagents.github.io/k8s-extension-charts/)

 ## Installation